StefaniaGutu/Unity-3D-RunnerGame/README.md

 - [Mihai Vlad-George](https://github.com/mihaivladgeorge)

 ## Backlog
-We used Trello in order to manage and organise our tasks during the development of the application.
+We used Trello in order to manage and organise our tasks during the game development.
 This [link](https://trello.com/b/YeGheSeY/runnergameproject) redirects to our backlog.